aws-samples/non-profit-blockchain/ngo-chaincode/README.md

 https://hyperledger-fabric.readthedocs.io/en/latest/install.html

-Now, we need to install a slightly different fabric-samples.
+Now, we need to install a slightly different version of fabric-samples.
 The default fabric-samples repo above does not start a fabric-ca, which we need to run our application.

 The fabric-samples version we run below has been modified to start a fabric-ca.